 Enabling Backup Archiving

 1. On the fourth Monday of February, Veeam Backup for Microsoft Azure will create a new restore point at 7:00 AM.
 By the moment the backup session completes, the earliest restore point in the regular backup chain will get older than the specified retention limit.
 That is why Veeam Backup for Microsoft Azure will rebuild the full backup and remove from the chain the restore point created on the first Monday.

-For more information on how Veeam Backup for Microsoft Azure transforms regular backup chains, see Retention Policy for Backups.
+For more information on how Veeam Backup for Microsoft Azure transforms regular backup chains, see SQL Backup Retention.

+Enabling Backup Archiving